scikit-learn-contrib/hiclass/docs/source/algorithms/multi_label.rst

 This leads to only a single path through the hierarchy for each data sample.

 .. figure:: ../algorithms/hc_prediction.png
-   :align: left
+   :align: center
-   :figwidth: 60%
+   :figwidth: 80%

    Predicting the labels for a sample using the top-down prediction strategy.
 Numeric values in red are the predicted probabilities for each node.

-In the example given on the left, the sample would be assigned the label :code:`["Retriever", "Golden Retriever"]`, since this is the path with the highest probability starting at the root node.
+In the example given above, the sample would be assigned the label :code:`["Retriever", "Golden Retriever"]`, since this is the path with the highest probability starting at the root node.
 In contrast, when we want to allow for multiple paths through the hierarchy, we need to specify a criterion different from taking the highest probability to assign labels to data samples.
 HiClass implements two strategies for this: Threshold and Tolerance.

-|

 Theshold
 -------------------------